Sanctuary services have resumed (Sundays at 10:30 am) with health and safety measures.

 At Augusta Heights, giving is the fuel that powers every ministry, every service, every light bulb.
 We rely on members for regular, sustainable financial support.

-Not so much.
+Is Augusta Heights one of those contemporary warehouse churches?Not so much.
 If you grew up Baptist, AHBC will feel pretty normal to you — except for the non-judgmental acceptance of just about everyone.

-What dress code?
+What’s the dress code?What dress code?
 Be yourself.
 Wear what makes you feel good.
 Just so you know, neckties and high heels are more the exception than the rule — and are rarely worn together!

-Nope.
+Do you make visitors stand up?Nope.
 You don’t have to sing either, unless the Spirit moves you.
 But don’t be surprised if people smile at you or try to chat you up.
 We can’t help ourselves.

-We practice open table Communion, which simply means that all are welcome to partake.
+How does Augusta Heights observe the Lord’s Supper?We practice open table Communion, which simply means that all are welcome to partake.
 The way we see it, it’s Christ’s table, not ours.
 Who are we to withhold the Bread of Life?

-At Augusta Heights, we happily dunk new members who make a profession of faith.
+What's the deal with baptism?At Augusta Heights, we happily dunk new members who make a profession of faith.
 (You’ll see the baptistry behind the choir loft.)
 But we also recognize the baptisms of other traditions.
 So if you’ve been sprinkled, poured, dunked, or otherwise baptized, you’re welcome to join AHBC – and you don't have to be baptized "our way.”
 How wet you get is entirely up to you.

-Good question.
+Who’s in charge?Good question.
 Like all Baptist churches, Augusta Heights is independent, self-supporting, and governed by its own members, who vote on all important decisions.
 (Like who will serve as deacons, for instance.)
 Our nine-member board of deacons oversees staff, finances, and other church matters.